Best Night Markets to Visit in Malaysia

 Penang's most famous pasar malam is located in the core tourist area of Batu Ferringhi on the main island.

-This was once a very small night market many years ago and with the boom of tourism, grew to be one of the largest night markets in Malaysia.
+This was once a small night market many years ago, and with the tourism boom, it became one of Malaysia's largest night markets.

-This was once a very small night market many years ago and with the boom of tourism, grew to be one of the largest night markets in Malaysia.
+This was once a small night market many years ago, and with the tourism boom, it became one of Malaysia's largest night markets.

-This place is a great place for souvenirs and best visited on the weekends.
+This place is an excellent place for souvenirs and is best visited on the weekends.
 Also, here's a list of free things to do in Penang for anyone wanting a little more.

 Batu Ferringhi Night Market